Bring your students to the museum that discoveries built.

 February 11 – September 4, 2017

 Give your students a chance to experience an astonishing exhibition that will allow them to rediscover a lost civilization.
-Encounter the richness of Mayan culture by examining centuries-old authentic artifacts, traditions and worldviews.
-Experience immersive life-size re-creations of classic Mayan architecture, and explore the hidden worlds of the Mayan past and present.
-Your students will participate in hands-on explorations such as building arches, deciphering hieroglyphs, learning about drilling techniques, Mayan calendar translations and more.
-They will take part in the process of discovery to learn how archaeologists use science, technology and contemporary Mayan voices to interpret the past.
+Encounter the richness of Maya culture by examining centuries-old authentic artifacts, traditions and worldviews.
+Experience immersive life-size re-creations of classic Maya architecture, and explore the hidden worlds of the Maya past and present.
+Your students will participate in hands-on explorations such as building arches, deciphering hieroglyphs, learning about drilling techniques, Maya calendar translations and more.
+They will take part in the process of discovery to learn how archaeologists use science, technology and contemporary Maya voices to interpret the past.
 This exhibit is available in English and Spanish.

 Spanish-language Educator’s Guide coming soon